stasolsh/ai-chatbot/README.md

 - Persist and reload USER and AI messages
 - Restore messages in chronological order
-- Keep different `sessionId` conversations isolated
+- Keep conversations isolated by authenticated user and `sessionId`
 - Load only the latest 10 messages into the LLM context
 - Clear one conversation without affecting other sessions